The Québec maritime Blog

-Originally found in all the boreal forest in North America, the caribou is still present in Parc national de la Gaspésie.
-It is actually the last population south of the St. Lawrence River.
+Originally found in all the boreal forest in North America, caribou are still present in Parc national de la Gaspésie, which is home to the only herd found south of the St. Lawrence River.
 Individuals are concentrated in the mature boreal forest at higher elevation and in the alpine tundra on the park’s highest summits, including Mt.
 Jacques-Cartier, Mt.
 Albert and Mt.
 Richardson.
 Don’t forget your binoculars!

 Learn more about Parc national de la Gaspésie.

 One of the many mammals found in the park, the black bear strikes most people’s imagination.
 Quiet and very smart, it may seem heavy and clumsy because of its massive appearance, but it is surprisingly fast.
 Its diet is made of berries, insects, fish and animal carcasses.
 Even if it tries to avoid contact with humans, it can be attracted by our food when it is of easy access.
 When you’re camping, simply storing your food in your vehicle will reduce the risk of seeing an undesirable visitor on your campsite.